 This is a budget product that still ensures the functionality of an air sander.

 Best Mini: ZFE 1/2/3 Inch Random Orbital Air Sander

 - Slightly weak strength

-The ZFE Random Orbital Air Sander has high stability, low vibration speed and low energy consumption, 15000 Rpm.
-And it is easy to operate mini sanding machine.
-ZFE air polishing machine adopts eccentric double rotary polishing method to make the polishing effect more uniform and smoother.
+The ZFE Air Random Orbital Sander is a versatile sander that can be used in a variety of applications.
+The ZFE Random Orbital Air Sander has high stability, low vibration speed, and low energy consumption, 15000 Rpm.
+And it is easy to operate a mini sanding machine.
+ZFE air-polishing machine adopts an eccentric double rotary polishing method to make the polishing effect more uniform and smoother.

 |ZFE 1/2/3 Inch Random Orbital Air Sander Specifications|